 Note that Jellybabies is also a twin-friendly group so do feel free to bring your multiples along!

-Once the babies are walking, they graduate to Jellybeans, which runs two times a week in the mornings.
-You can find more information on the link above.
+Once the babies are walking, they graduate to Jellybeans, which runs on Tuesday and Friday mornings 10-11:30am.
+You can find more information here.

-The playgroup is very large, I think there are at least 30 children in each session, which means it can be quite loud.
+The toddler groups currently run on Monday 10-11:20am and Wednesday 9:30-11am.
+The toddler groups can be large, up to around 30 children in each session, which means it can be quite loud.
 Most children are toddlers but there are a few babies and there is a baby corner with more suitable toys.
 As a morning playgroup, it is very popular with those with more than one child.
 It is also more heavily skewed to nannies than mothers.
 There are lots of activities, toys etc including paints.
-The cost is £25 per term.
+The cost is £25 per term or £3 per session.
 There are refreshments and pastries for adults to buy.
 At the end of 1 hour of play there is snack time and then songs.

 The group is more geared to older children in my opinion.
 It can get very noisy as the basement hall is large and echoey, but there are lots of things for a toddler to do so can be great fun for the right age group.
-This playgroup sometimes has a waiting list and is obviously very popular.
+This playgroup sometimes has a waiting list.

 You can find more information here: St Mary's